 Recently, my father lost his ability to walk and feed himself; we are told the next phase could be forgetting how to swallow.
 The brain is our most vital organ — if it doesn’t work, that is a medical issue affecting the whole body.
 My father is in a memory care facility where nurses and other staff trained in dementia provide treatment 24 hours a day.
 Families can provide assistance, but only to a certain degree.

-Finally, middle-class families should plan for aging, sickness and death, even though it’s hard to discuss.
+Finally, middle-class families should plan for aging, sickness, and death, even though it’s hard to discuss.
 Having some basics in place — wills, powers of attorney, health care proxies, a trust for a home before a disease is too far along — is a good first step and way of starting a conversation.

-Further, families should understand what long-term care covers and costs.
+Further, families should understand what long-term care covers and its costs.
 The average cost of memory care in New Jersey, where my parents live, is an astounding $8,150 a month.
 Those of us in middle age should start to plan for ourselves, especially since long-term care insurance is no longer viable for most people due to outrageously high premiums and caps on coverage.
 (1)

 The Problem With Medicare